Optimize your business: use unlimited savings with Pazago fulfilled now!

 This autonomy speeds up your supply chain and makes it more reliable.
 Faster shipping times mean happier customers and a more robust bottom line.

-One of the most palpable benefits of using It is avoiding the dreaded detention and demurrage fees.
+One of its most palpable benefits is avoiding the dreaded detention and demurrage fees.
 These charges are incurred when a COC is not returned to the port within the allotted free time.

 With a SOC, the container is yours.
 You can keep it as long as necessary without worrying about extra fees, providing substantial cost savings.